Waiting on God Blog #2

 I am using these quotes to encourage you to consider various truths and concepts.
 Please consider purchasing Larry Crabb’s book Waiting for Heaven.
 This is a good read that will encourage you in your faith journey.

-The purpose of my sharing quotes on this blog is not for personal profit, but for religious education and discussion that individuals freely seek out on this free, public blog post.
+The purpose of quotes on this blog is not for personal profit, but for religious education and discussion that individuals seek online.

 Moses Turned to Suffering and Mistreatment